robiscuits/Predicting-Depression-in-R/README.md

 # Predicting-Depression
 My final project for a Statistics class at UW-Madison.
+The data is sourced from the Dane County Youth Assessment, a survey given to high schoolers in Dane County, Wisconsin.
+In this project, we write a formal report that contains different predictive and analytical measures of the data, including logistic regression, a categorical PCA, K-Means clustering, decision trees, and a random forest.